Kkulkarni1/CAPG/README.md

 # CAPG - Comprehensive Allopolyploid Genotyper

-This software is implemented for genotyping alleotetraploids' targeted genome regions using screened reads aligned to the whole genome references.
+This software is implemented for genotyping allotetraploids' targeted genome regions using screened reads aligned to the whole genome references.
 It has primarily been designed as a standalone executable.
 Skip to [Installation](#installation) to see how.